 Americo offers three different options for final expense life insurance coverage, and applicants can receive the accelerated death benefit rider at no additional cost.

 The Ultraprotector III policy offers guaranteed issue life insurance coverage with no medical exam or questionnaire required.

 Financial Planning Products

-In addition to their life insurance, Americo has a small variety of other financial planning products, including annuities and mortgage insurance.
+In addition to their life insurance, Americo has a small variety of other financial planning products, including annuities and mortgage life insurance.

 What We Don’t Like